 Megalencephalic leukoencephalopathy with subcortical cysts

-Megalencephalic leukoencephalopathy with subcortical cysts, also known as Van der Knaap disease, refers to a rare inherited autosomal recessive disease characterised by diffuse subcortical leukoencephalopathy associated with white matter cystic degeneration.
+Megalencephalic leukoencephalopathy with subcortical cysts, also known as Van der Knaap disease, refers to a rare inherited autosomal recessive disease characterized by diffuse subcortical leukoencephalopathy associated with white matter cystic degeneration.

 The age at symptoms manifestations ranges from birth to 25 years, with a median age of 6 months 5.

 Patients typically present with megalencephaly during the first year of life associated with mild motor developmental delay and seizures 5.
 There is also a gradual onset of ataxia, spasticity, dysarthria, and sometimes extrapyramidal findings.
 Mild mental deterioration can be observed late in life.

 It is sometimes classified as a megalencephalic leukoencephalopathy.